Devendrasaini1441/DevSecOps-Blue-Green-Deployment-of-Swiggy-Clone-on-AWS-ECS-with-AWS-Code-Pipeline/README.md

 Trivy image scan completed
+## Step-4: Create an ECS Cluster
+In this step, we create an ECS cluster that will host our application containers.
+Open the AWS Management Console and navigate to Amazon ECS.

 <img width="940" height="441" alt="image" src="https://github.com/user-attachments/assets/fc7e2b07-f919-4f22-80f8-ee5eaed29938" />
+Click on Create cluster.
 <img width="940" height="450" alt="image" src="https://github.com/user-attachments/assets/fbb39584-f6a2-4e94-ba67-1e1fd06f3139" />
+Enter a cluster name of your choice
+(for example: swiggy-cluster).
+In the Infrastructure section select Fargate and self managed instances, select Amazon EC2 instances as the cluster type.
+Choose the Operating System as Amazon Linux 2 and set the Instance type to t2.medium.

+Configure the Desired capacity:

+Minimum capacity: 2

+Maximum capacity: 3

+Under Networking, select:

+The VPC where the cluster should be created

+The subnets in which the EC2 instances will be launched

+In the Monitoring section, enable Container Insights to get detailed metrics for the cluster.

+Review the configuration and click Create cluster.
 <img width="940" height="448" alt="image" src="https://github.com/user-attachments/assets/46d81e40-0e97-4869-b9f2-26257d378d9a" />
+#### Create an ECS Task Definition
+After creating the cluster, the next step is to define how the container should run using a task definition.
+In the ECS console, go to Task Definitions.
+Click on Create new task definition.
 <img width="940" height="446" alt="image" src="https://github.com/user-attachments/assets/d27ec344-5796-4acd-819a-0a4a32a9ec21" />
+Provide a Task Definition name.
+Under Infrastructure requirements, select Amazon EC2 instances as the launch type.

+Configure the task definition settings as required (CPU, memory, network mode, etc.).

+In the Container configuration section:

+Enter a Container name

+Provide the Docker image (from Docker Hub or container registry)

+Specify the Container port (for example: 80)

+In the Monitoring section, keep the recommended settings enabled.

+Review the configuration and click Create task definition.
 <img width="940" height="445" alt="image" src="https://github.com/user-attachments/assets/a84e3687-feae-4244-970c-5776dd4c3f97" />
+Review the configuration and click Create task definition.
 <img width="940" height="449" alt="image" src="https://github.com/user-attachments/assets/39ba75a7-da4b-43e7-8237-cd1b27267f0a" />

 <img width="940" height="446" alt="image" src="https://github.com/user-attachments/assets/fe67ad68-644b-46d4-a60b-7150e8057875" />
 <img width="940" height="446" alt="image" src="https://github.com/user-attachments/assets/9221e529-d3f9-498c-9891-baf72366e674" />
 <img width="940" height="448" alt="image" src="https://github.com/user-attachments/assets/31a4097f-a009-4cf8-a66d-81cef17bc8a2" />